aminulislamtutul/Appium_Practice/README.md

 - Id, Xpath & Accessibility ID locators in App
 - handle Mobile popups
 - Drag & Drop on elements in the app
-- Scrolling in product list
+- Scrolling in the product list
+- Dynamically selecting Product